 Some rare disorders that can lead to leukonychia include

 - Bart-Pumphrey syndrome: Common symptoms include nail abnormalities, hearing loss, and knuckle issues.

 - Bauer syndrome: This results in leukonychia and the formation of skin cysts.

-- Buschkell-Gorlin syndrome: This condition presents with a triad of nail problems, kidney stones, and skin cysts.
+- Buschkell-Gorlin syndrome presents with a triad of nail problems, kidney stones, and skin cysts.

 - Darier disease: This results in nail abnormalities and wart-like blemishes